mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 deviceInfo.env | This represents the target environment.
 For devices that are not registered, the environment is "None".
 For devices that are registered, send the environment in which it is registered.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". deviceInfo.purpose | Purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration". deviceInfo.specVersion | Array of supported SBI specification version.
-The array element Zero will always contain the spec version using which the response is created. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code. error.errorInfo | Description of the error that can be displayed to the end-user.
+The array element Zero will always contain the spec version using which the response is created. deviceInfo.camDimensions | Array of supported camera image resolutions.
+This is an optional parameter for handling specific requirements such as exception photo.
+Please refer to the exception photo guidelines.
+The value should be of 12 characters where width is the first 6 characters and height is the next 6 characters.
+Example: ICAO standard 3:2 ratio should be depicted as "000600000400" which means 600mm X 400mm. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code. error.errorInfo | Description of the error that can be displayed to the end-user.
 It should have multi-lingual support.